ltabis/ZiaAPI/README.md

 ### Modules inherites from the AModule abstract class, wich has several methods used to communicate with the mediator.

 In short, modules are processing units that fetch data from the mediator and do something with it.
 When a module is processing some data, it sets the ```_status``` field to ```Processing```, wich tells the mediator that it isn't available for now.
-When it's done processing data, it's sets the field to ```Done```, and when there's an error, ```Error```.
+When it's done processing data, it sets the field to ```Done```, and when there's an error, it sets the field to ```Error```.

-When they've done their work, they use the ```notify(IModule *sender, Data &data)``` method from the mediator to inform it of their work.
+When they've done their work, they use the ```notify(IModule *sender, Data &data)``` method from the mediator to inform they are done.

-This way, the mediator decides whether it needs to send the data over another module, instanciate another module, stop the processing of the request because their was an error etc ...
+This way, the mediator decides whether it needs to send the data to another module, instanciate another module, stop the processing of the request because there was an error etc ...

 All of the methods are documented inside header files.
 Go take a look.